What is vacation rental damage insurance?

 Short-term vacation rentals are on the rise, and with good reason.
 Instead of being stuck in a hotel room, when you stay in a rental property, you often have more space, can more easily travel with friends or family, and get the opportunity to stay in unique locations, like a mountain cabin, oceanfront villa, or a city high-rise.

-Companies like Airbnb and VRBO have popularized this type of accommodation and made it easy to find vacation rentals in most cities around the world.
+Vacation rental companies have popularized this type of accommodation and made it easy to find vacation rentals in most cities around the world.

 Whether you’ve simply lost the keys and the whole home needs to be re-keyed, accidentally broke a window while playing with the kids, or managed to start a fire while cooking dinner, you’ll want to make sure you’re protected.

 You may be required to provide a security deposit at the time of booking or check-in.
 If any accidental damage occurs during your stay, the cost would be deducted from your security deposit.
 You just need to keep receipts, photos of the damage and proof of payment, and then seek reimbursement from battleface.

 Will my existing homeowners insurance policy or renters policy protect me?

 Most homeowners and rental insurance policies provide two types of coverage: personal property coverage and liability coverage.
 You may be able to use your personal property coverage if your personal belongings are damaged while on vacation.
 But it won’t cover damage to the property owned by others, such as your vacation rental.
 And the liability coverage, which usually protects you in the case of property damage or a guest injuring themselves while visiting your home, likely excludes damage to a property rented by you, such as a vacation rental property.